 In order to calculate the tonnage of C&I waste an Environmental Information Request was lodged with NIEA.
-This Environmental Information Request sought details on the total volume of waste landfilled in 2016.
+This Environmental Information Request sought details on the total volume of waste landfilled in 2020.

-A known tonnage of LACMW waste was landfilled in 2015/16 (WasteDataFlow).
+A known tonnage of LACMW waste was landfilled in 2020/21 (WasteDataFlow).
 The known tonnage of LACMW landfilled was subtracted from the total tonnage of waste landfilled.
 The difference in landfill figures was then assumed to be C&I waste.

 The above calculation allowed a ratio of LACMW to C&I waste landfilled to be assumed.
-It has been assumed that 77.9% of the tonnage of LACMW landfilled will equate to the tonnage of C&I waste landfilled.
+It has been assumed that 179.5% of the tonnage of LACMW landfilled will equate to the tonnage of C&I waste landfilled.
+By comparison to the Northern Ireland Landfill Capacity Report 2019, this percentage has increased from 139.5%.

-The above calculation for C&I waste, as well as a 2% waste growth, was applied to calculate the tonnage of waste up to 2030.
+The above calculation for C&I waste, as well as a 1.3% waste growth, was applied to calculate the tonnage of waste up to 2030.